 Preparing Your Property for the Holidays

 It's that time of year when festive holiday lights decorate the homes and trees on properties all over Incline Village and Crystal Bay.
 With some fresh snow covering the evergreen trees it is beginning to look like the quintessential holiday season all-around Lake Tahoe.
-The end of November also marks a general reduction in the inventory of properties for sale in our community.
+The beginning of December also marks a general reduction in the inventory of properties for sale in our community.

-The total number of houses, condos and free standing condos for sale on the Incline Village MLS is down to a very low level of about 183 properties.
-And it would be lower if not for the new development in Crystal Bay.
+The total number of houses, condos and free standing condos for sale on the Incline Village MLS is down to a very low level of about 165 properties.
 Many agents and sellers, routinely withdraw properties from the market at the end of November.
 There are many reasons a seller might have for taking a property off the MLS this time of year.

 The vast majority of people who come to visit Lake Tahoe during ski season have winter sports on their mind and shopping for real estate takes a backseat.
 After a long day on the slopes, most people are too tired to take a serious look at Incline Village real estate.
 A hot toddy, nice massage and dinner by the fire seem to have more appeal than tromping through the snow to look at houses and condos.